01The Challenge of Cache Invalidation

 - Cons: More complex to implement correctly, as it requires application logic to be aware of the cache and to reliably trigger invalidation.
 Can lead to increased coupling between components.
 Risk of missed invalidations if not handled carefully.

-Choosing the Right Invalidation Strategy
+07Challenges and Choosing the Right Strategy